DanielSoutoV/metabarcoding/02_metacoder_heat_trees.md

 Notice we now have 3 tibbles, one for counts (tax_data - this could be changed with something like: \>names(obj\$data) \<- “otu_counts”), one for proportion (tax_props) and one for abundance (tax_abund).
-We can and will add more refined datasets afterwards, all linked to the orignal parsing so we never loose the information of what taxonid actually means.
+We can, and will, add more refined data sets afterwards, all linked to the original parsing so we never loose the information of what taxonid actually means.

 we can now view distribution of reads in the samples: